-- Households projection: Between 2019 and 2025, electoral area E is expected to grow from 1,637 households to 1,748 households, an increase of 7% in six years, which would be about the same pace as the 9% growth observed between 2006 and 2016. - Population projection: Between 2019 and 2025, electoral area E is expected to grow from 4,207 residents to 4,352 residents, an increase of 3% in six years, achieving about the same pace as the 5% growth observed between 2006 and 2016. - Household income projection: Due to the uncertainty of the COVID-19 pandemic, two income projections were done to 2025.
+- Households projection: Between 2019 and 2025, electoral area I is expected to grow from 561 households to 858 households, an increase of 53% in six years, which would be significantly faster than the 6% growth observed between 2006 and 2016. - Population projection: Between 2019 and 2025, electoral area I is expected to grow from 1,229 residents to 1,930 residents, an increase of 57% in six years. - Household income projection: Due to the uncertainty of the COVID-19 pandemic, two income projections were done to 2025.
 One projection assumes a rapid economic recovery from COVID-19, while the other assumes a slower economic recovery.
-In 2025 (and in 2025 dollars), electoral area E is expected to have a median household income of \$92,519 in the rapid recovery scenario or \$86,884 in the slow recovery scenario.

-• Tenure projection: Based on the income projection, the split of electoral area E's households by tenure will shift slightly towards renters in the slow recovery scenario (to 18% renter households and 82% owner households) but not at all in the rapid recovery scenario (remaining at 17% renter households and 83% owner households).
+In 2025 (and in 2025 dollars), electoral area I is expected to have a median household income of \$69,491 in the rapid recovery scenario or \$63,846 in the slow recovery scenario. - Tenure projection: Based on the income projection, the split of electoral area I's households by tenure will shift slightly toward owners in the rapid recovery scenario (to 39% renter households and 61% owner households) but not appreciably in the slow recovery scenario (remaining at 40% renter households and 60% owner households).